bitsmanent/scripts/README.md

 mkbkp only supports backup of files, directories and git repositories.
 Though it easy to add support for virtually anything.
-Just declare a function in your configuration file and add it into the $SUPPORT variable.
-See bkp_names and bkp_gitrepos in [mkbkp](mkbkp) to learn more.
+Just declare a function in your configuration file and add its name into the $SUPPORT variable.
+See bkp_names and bkp_gitrepos in [mkbkp](src/mkbkp) to learn more.